Guaifenesin, hydrocodone, and phenylephrine

 Stop taking this medicine and call your doctor at once if you have:

 a light-headed feeling, like you might pass out;

 Seek medical attention right away if you have symptoms of serotonin syndrome, such as: agitation, hallucinations, fever, sweating, shivering, fast heart rate, muscle stiffness, twitching, loss of coordination, nausea, vomiting, or diarrhea.

 Serious side effects may be more likely in older adults and those who are overweight, malnourished, or debilitated.

 Long-term use of opioid medication may affect fertility (ability to have children) in men or women.
 It is not known whether opioid effects on fertility are permanent.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect guaifenesin, hydrocodone, and phenylephrine?

-Taking guaifenesin, hydrocodone, and phenylephrine with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
-Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using guaifenesin, hydrocodone, and phenylephrine with other drugs that slow your breathing can cause dangerous side effects or death.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.